joelouthan/theologic.us/content/posts/study-romans/study-romans01-13-15.md

 season: "2021"
 number: "0517"
 duration: "0:34:07"
-short_description: "Why was Paul restricted from going to and ministering in Rome?
+description: "Why was Paul restricted from going to and ministering in Rome?
 Not circumstances but God who is sovereign."
 mp3:
     asset_link: "2021-05-17-study-romans1-13-15.mp3"
     length: "49637178"